Update, May 25, 2021:

-- Public Access: At least one public service counter must be open in each county and for the appellate courts during normal business hours, excluding court holidays.
-Access to court facilities is subject to conditions posed by county officials.
+- Public Service Counter: At least one public service counter must be open in each county, and for the appellate courts during normal business hours, excluding court holidays.
 Services may be provided remotely, by appointment or in person.
 Contact the county court for more information.

 - Media Access: For updates on county court operations and access to public access terminals (courthouse terminals), contact the Court Information Office.